Frankston North: Rotary Club of Frankston North

-Due to the population of the City of Frankston increasing rapidly in the late 1960s and the early 1970s, a local chapter of the club was established for Frankston North.
-The inaugural meeting (or interest meeting) of the new Club was held on 14 March 1973 at the Sundowner hotel, Seaford.
-It was attended by 27 people and was chaired by Past District Governor, John Emerton.
-Others present were District Governor George Allsop, Bruce Hall – President of the sponsoring Club, Frankston, the District Governor's special representative Norm Arthur (Past President of the Frankston Club), and a number of interested Rotarians from the Frankston Club.

-The meeting unanimously resolved that a new Club should be formed and that it should be known as the Rotary Club of Frankston North.
+Due to the population of the City of Frankston increasing rapidly in the late 1960s and the early 1970s, a local chapter of the club was established for Frankston North in March 1973 The meeting unanimously resolved that a new Club should be formed and that it should be known as the Rotary Club of Frankston North.
 In accordance with Rotary requirements, territorial limits were set, and these limits, as described in the 'Intention to Cede' papers proposed by the Rotary Club of Frankston, were accepted by the new Club.

-The election of office bearers then took place and the following officers were appointed: Lloyd Worland as charter president, Bob Dawson as charter vice-president, Lloyd Beard as charter secretary, and Max Batey as charter treasurer.

 The Pines Cultural Mapping Project

 During 2003 an extensive Cultural Mapping exercise was developed in collaboration with the community of North Frankston.
 The exercise focused on the implementation of six significant community art projects.

 The project is funded by the Victorian government's Department of Human Services and the City of Frankston.
 Support was also provided by the Mahogany Neighbourhood Centre, Monterey Secondary College and local service providers and businesses.

 The project included the development of art designations for The Pines Gateways, such as banners and markers and mosaic pavers for the Pines Parks entrances and exits.

 Proposals were developed for the future development of the Monterey High School site within the precinct and other ideas that were relevant to the community.

-The six community art projects developed between January 2002 to May 2003 were:
+Six community art projects were developed between January 2002 to May 2003.